OGStudio/openscenegraph-cross-platform-guide/1.1.CreateCube/README.md

 1.1.
 Create a cube
 ==================

-This article is part of [OpenSceneGraph cross platform guide](http://github.com/OGStudio/openscenegraph-cross-platform-guide).
+This tutorial is part of [OpenSceneGraph cross platform guide](http://github.com/OGStudio/openscenegraph-cross-platform-guide).

-In this article we create a simple cube in [Blender](http://blender.org) that OpenSceneGraph will render later.
+In this tutorial we create a simple cube in [Blender](http://blender.org) that OpenSceneGraph will render later.

 Video